HussamGoda/Final-Project/README.md

 **Introduction and Overview:**
 -
-- The goal of this project is to develop a machine learning model that predicts the case status of visa applications, the aims to to provide valuable insights for both applicants and immigration authorities, contributing to more efficient and informed decision-making.
+- The goal of this project is to develop a machine learning model that predicts the case status of visa applications, the aim to to provide valuable insights for both applicants and immigration authorities, contributing to more efficient and informed decision-making.
 - Data Sources: https://www.kaggle.com/datasets/moro23/easyvisa-dataset